swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 This Spring, when I  mowed the banks of the lawn I did something that disturbed the varicose veins  in and around my left knee.
 Since then it has given me trouble.
 The veins get  large and there is a soft lump on the inside of the leg, at the knee: Any  suggestions?

-52</p>
+52

-    <p>If you print my story  I’d appreciate having a copy.
+    If you print my story  I’d appreciate having a copy.

  I feel good, but I get tired quickly because I work hard.
 People marvel at the  work I do.

 Well, say hello to  everyone at the Health   School.
 I shall look  forward to hearing from you.
 Thank you for helping me over the phone last  winter.
 Enclosed is a fairly recent picture of me.
 Sincerely, &nbsp;&nbsp;&nbsp;&nbsp; Suzanne<br>
   <strong>THE APPRAISAL

-Let’s look at what  Natural Hygiene has done for me :</p>
+Let’s look at what  Natural Hygiene has done for me :
     <ol>
       <li><em>Nerves</em> : I  was in a lamentable nervous state for 36 years.
 At&nbsp; the onset&nbsp;&nbsp;  I&nbsp; had&nbsp; fits, </li>
     </ol>
-    <p>or spasms, then later a constant  debilitating weakness and inward nervousness that never went away, accompanied  by depressions.
+    or spasms, then later a constant  debilitating weakness and inward nervousness that never went away, accompanied  by depressions.
 During my cures, and then on my return home my nervous state  was exacerbated, but then calmed down.
 I am now calm and can face life with  ease.<br>
       <em>2)&nbsp; Rheumatism, bursitis,  sciatica, arthritis, neualgia, etc</em>. : Every joint, muscle, and in my body seemed to give me severe pain,  day and night.
 The Dr. gave me the strongest pain killers he could give,  orally, with little results.
 The x-rays showed many calcium deposits in the  spine and joints. – Thanks to <em>Hygienic </em>living I am free of all this  rheumatic pain.<br>
       <em>3)&nbsp; Female problems :</em> I have suffered from these almost  all my life and have even had fibroids, but this is all much better now.<br>
       4)&nbsp; <em>Obesity and water  retention </em>: I had kidney and bladder trouble for 30 years (a condition that  seems to run in my family).
 I weighed&nbsp; 98 kg (217 lbs)&nbsp; due to fluid  retention and took diuretics for years.
 I believe the fasting removed some  stones.
-I now weigh 62 kg (137 lbs). </p>
+I now weigh 62 kg (137 lbs).
     <ol>
       <li><em>Thyroid :</em>&nbsp;  Almost all my thyroid gland was removed 30 years before I started fasting</li>
     </ol>
-    <p><em>&nbsp;&nbsp;&nbsp; </em>&nbsp;and I had taken thyroid medicine almost  all of that time.</p>
+    <em>&nbsp;&nbsp;&nbsp; </em>&nbsp;and I had taken thyroid medicine almost  all of that time.
     <ol>
       <li><em>The Heart </em>&nbsp;There  was fluid aroung my heart and lungs, giving me terrible pain in my</li>
     </ol>
-    <p>arms.
-The Dr; gave me heart medicine</p>
+    arms.
+The Dr; gave me heart medicine
     <ol>
       <li><em>Flu and colds : </em>&nbsp;Every winter I used to suffer severe colds, flu and I once had</li>
     </ol>
-    <p>pneumonia<em>.</em> I now seldom have  a cold and when I do it only lasts a little while.
-I’ve had flu once in 4  years.</p>
+    pneumonia<em>.</em> I now seldom have  a cold and when I do it only lasts a little while.
+I’ve had flu once in 4  years.
     <ol>
       <li><em>Allergies :</em>&nbsp;  I was terrible aflicted with allergies, both inside my organs (lungs, kidneys</li>
     </ol>
-    <p>etc.), and also on the outside.
+    etc.), and also on the outside.
 Even  pulling out weeds would make me break out.
-Now – no more allergies.</p>
+Now – no more allergies.
     <ol>
       <li><em>Ulcer : </em>&nbsp;I had an ulcer on my eyeball which the  Dr. said I would always have, and did</li>
     </ol>
-    <p>&nbsp;have, until I fasted; In 4  years it has not bothered me and I know it is healed.<br>
+    &nbsp;have, until I fasted; In 4  years it has not bothered me and I know it is healed.<br>
       <em>10)&nbsp; Spur bones :</em> X-rays showed 6 spur bones in my  feet that gave me a lot of misery.
 No problem since I fasted.<br>
       I haven’t taken any  medication for 6 years now, not even vitamins.
 I work almost every day at home  or in the garden.
 I am now 62 yeas old.
 All this thanks to Hygiene, the  biblical way of eating and taking care of the body.<br>
       Thanks also to Dr.  Vetrano for assisting me to do what I knew all along was the right way to eat  rest, exercise and fast, but did not have the will power to do&nbsp; on my own.<br>
       A few other points of health might  also be of interest.

-53</p>
+53

     <ol>
       <li><em>My vision : </em>My  eyes have cleared up and my vision is clearer.
 I only need glasses for</li>
     </ol>
-    <p>&nbsp;close work.
-Before I wore  triple lenses and I still could not read very well.</p>
+    &nbsp;close work.
+Before I wore  triple lenses and I still could not read very well.
     <ol>
       <li><em>My hair :</em> I lost  my old hair but the new hair that grew was very fine and less grey.
 I now have  hair that reaches the bottom of my spine.</li>
       <li><em>Taste and smell :</em>&nbsp; My taste and smell are much keener.</li>
       <li><em>Hearing :</em> I  also like to think I can hear better.</li>
     </ol>
-    <p><em>Dear Suzanne
+    <em>Dear Suzanne

 Thank you very much  for your progress report.
 When I read it to Dr. Shelton he wanted to use it in  our new book on arthritis.
 Another writer who was here will probably want to  use it in his book on fasting.
 We will only use your initials, but the other author  wants authentic reports and medical records showing your state of health before  and after the fast.
 If you have access to your past medical records and x-rays  we would appreciate you sending them to us.